 The LORD is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold.Psalm 18:2

-Take a look at seven powerful ways to break strongholds by studying the life of King Josiah.
+Now let’s take a look at seven powerful ways we can break spiritual strongholds in our lives by studying the life of King Josiah.

 By the time he became king at the age of eight, the nation of Israel was a divided kingdom that strayed from the commands of the Lord.